GuenterQuast/mPIXdaq/README.md

    ``git clone https://github.com/GuenterQuast/mPIXdaq``.

-   This repository includes the *Python* code and a minimalistic set of libraries provided by ADVACAM. `cd` to the `mPIXdaq` directory you just downloaded.
+   This repository includes the *Python* code and a minimalistic set of libraries provided by ADVACAM.

+ - Next, `cd` to the `mPIXdaq` directory you just downloaded.

  - Set up the USB interface of your computer to recognize the miniPIX EDU:
    ``sudo install_driver_rules.sh`` (to be done only once),